-The Device Relationships page enables you to view parent, peer, and child device relationships.
+The Device Relationships page enables you to view Parent, Peer, and Child device relationships.
 In general, device relationships maintain data for both parent, peer and child devices.

 Device dependencies are defined by the Device Relationships API.
 For example, if two devices are defined in an context relationship, the relationship is maintained by the Context Management functionality.
-Refer to "Add Device Context Task Page Fields" on page 361 for information on Context Management.
-For information on the Device Relationship API, see the NA CLI/API Command Reference.
+Refer to "Add Device Context Task Page Fields" on page 444 for information on Context Management.
+For information on the Device Relationship API, refer to the NA 9.0 API Reference Guide.